Julie United States 3 Comments

 BOSTON:For more information about Boston, read our article Best Things to Do in Boston.
 We also have a detailed guide on how to walk the Freedom Trail in Boston.

-CAPE COD: With 2 days on Cape Cod, learn how to visit Martha’s Vineyard, Provincetown, and Falmouth.
+CAPE COD: With 2 days on Cape Cod, visit Martha’s Vineyard, Provincetown, and Falmouth.
+Get specific recommendations on Things to Do in Provincetown and How to Visit Martha’s Vineyard.

 NEW ENGLAND ROAD TRIP: Visit Cape Cod, coastal Maine, the White Mountains in New Hampshire, and more in this 12 Day New England Road Trip Itinerary.